A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Introduction

-In rivers, macroplastics ($>$ 5 mm; \citealp{gonzalez2021floating}) degrade into microplastics ($<$ 5 mm; \citealp{skalska2020riverine}) through biochemical (i.e. photodegradation, oxidation, biodegradation) and mechanical (i.e. movement of water and sediment, etc.) fragmentation \citep{liro2023macroplastic}.
-Aligned with the One Health approach \citep{prata2021one, bois2025rethinking}, macroplastics harm wildlife (i.e. entanglement, intestinal blockage; \citealp{waring2018plastic, alabi2019public}) and promote bank overflow and flooding eventually resulting in river morphology alterations \citep{van2020plastic}.
-The average concentration of 6.7 particles of microplastics per cubic metre of water \citep{ghiglione2023mission, landebrit2024small} represents a growing environmental and public health concern.
+In rivers, macroplastics ($>$ 5 mm; \citealp{gonzalez2021floating}) degrade into microplastics ($<$ 5 mm; \citealp{skalska2020riverine}) through biochemical (i.e. photodegradation, oxidation, biodegradation) and mechanical (i.e. grinding and repeated impacts during transport with water and sediment) fragmentation \citep{liro2023macroplastic}.
+Aligned with the One Health approach \citep{prata2021one, bois2025rethinking}, macroplastics harm wildlife (i.e. entanglement, intestinal blockage; \citealp{waring2018plastic, alabi2019public}) and promote bank overflow and flooding \citep{van2020plastic} eventually resulting in river morphology alterations.
+The average concentration of 6.7 particles of microplastics per cubic metre of water in European rivers \citep{ghiglione2023mission, landebrit2024small} represents a growing environmental and public health concern.
 Furthermore, microplastics interfere with natural ecosystem functions (i.e. nutrient flow, species reproduction, etc.; \citealp{prata2021one}) and are easily found in the trophic chain through the consumption of fish \citep{neves2015ingestion} or other products containing plastics \citep{kumar2022micro}.
 Plastics directly impact health due to additives like Bisphenol A and Persistent Organic Pollutants (POPs), associated with neurological and reproductive issues \citep{alabi2019public}.
 This underlines the need to monitor riverine debris to reduce macro- and microplastics input in hydrosystems.

 Riverine anthropogenic debris and their spatial dynamics have been studied so far through direct monitoring methods.
-The latter include : (i) GPS \citep{tramoy2019assessment} or RFID trackers \citep{chardon2025simple}, (ii) debris quantification via visual observation \citep{castro2019macro}, (iii) net sampling from bridges or boats \citep{hurley2023measuring}, or (iv) passing sampling (i.e. use of existing infrastructure; \citealp{van2020plastic}).
-Although these methods are efficient at the local scale, they fail, at the catchment scale, to continuously monitor debris flux and capture anthropogenic debris heterogeneity \citep{hurley2023measuring}.
+The latter include : (i) Global Positioning System (GPS) \citep{tramoy2019assessment} or Radio Frequency Identification (RFID) trackers \citep{chardon2025simple}, (ii) debris quantification via visual observation \citep{castro2019macro}, (iii) net sampling from bridges or boats \citep{hurley2023measuring}, or (iv) passive sampling (i.e. use of existing infrastructure like hydraulic structures and floating debris traps; \citealp{van2020plastic}).
+Although these methods can be efficient at the local scale, they fail, at the catchment scale, to continuously monitor debris flux \citep{hurley2023measuring}.
 These inherent limitations call for new automated approaches enabling continuous monitoring and the production of reproducible results.